Sanar es un acto colectivo

-Crecimiento Postraumático:
+Crecimiento postraumático:

-- Una mayor capacidad de cuidar
+- Una mayor capacidad de cuidar de ti y de otras personas

-- La capacidad de crear con propósito
+- La capacidad de crear de forma intencionada

 - La capacidad de establecer vínculos sanos y significativos con otras personas